LozhkinIurii/To-Do-App/README.md

     NB: since server is not available anymore, database part is not functional.

 - Instructions for local running:
-    Run command 'docker-compose up -d', then see in the browser localhost:2000(for frontend) and localhost:4000 (for backend).
+    Run command 'docker compose up -d', then see in the browser localhost:2000(for frontend) and localhost:4000 (for backend).